dsarmah/masec/README.md

 # masec - Identity Management
-App centric Java component to manage users and authentications in the cloud.
+A simple App centric Java component to manage users and authentications in the cloud.
 Suitable for SaaS applications.

 # Technology used
 - Java JAAS
 - Spring ORM

 # What you can do?
-You can embed this code in your Java applications to manage and authenticate users, and update password.
-You can also run this as separate component in a web container and make it a central user management and authentication service - this is desirable if you plan to manage identity for multiple applications.
-You can share users for all your applications or separate them as per application.
-Users data including hashed password and salts are stored in the database.
+You can manage and authenticate users for an application (or tenant) or group of applications (tenants).
+Applications can share users.
+You can partition users by application.
+You can embed this code in your Java applications easily.
+You can also run this as a separate component in a web container and make it a central user management and authentication service - this is desirable if you plan to manage identity for multiple applications.
+Users data including hashed passwords, salts and configurations are stored in the database.

 - SaaS support: can configure login by tenant
 - It has built-in user directory service